Giteshkumar23/gitesh-portfolio/README.md

 # 💼 Personal Portfolio Website

 A modern, responsive personal portfolio website built with **React** to showcase my skills, projects, and contact information.
-This portfolio highlights my journey as a Computer Science undergraduate and Frontend Developer.
+This portfolio highlights my journey as a **B.Tech Information Technology student** and aspiring **Data Scientist / Data Analyst**.

 ## 🚀 Live Demo